circlecrystal/solarized-flat-theme/README.md

 ## Design

-Solarized Flat is an elegant & minimalist theme.
+Solarized Flat is elegant.
+And it will persue minimalist design as hard the one using it deserves --- without being over-simplified.
 ![](https://raw.githubusercontent.com/circlecrystal/solarized-flat-theme/master/Minimalist.png)
 It should look great.
 And it will disturb or distract you the least.
 ![](https://raw.githubusercontent.com/circlecrystal/solarized-flat-theme/master/Solarized Flat.png)